MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics-vm-extension.md

 ms.custom: sap:VM Performance
 ---
-# Azure Performance Diagnostics VM Extension for Windows
+# Azure Performance Diagnostics (PerfInsights) VM Extension for Windows

 Azure Performance Diagnostics VM Extension helps collect performance diagnostic data from Windows VMs.
 The extension performs analysis, and provides a report of findings and recommendations to identify and resolve performance issues on the virtual machine.
 This extension installs a troubleshooting tool called [PerfInsights](./how-to-use-perfinsights.md).